-Is this idea of win-wins for conservation and economic development too good to be true?
-Is it possible to balance conservation and development in a way that truly benefits both?
-Or is the win-win narrative just hollow rhetoric?
-In this blog post, I will examine the merits and limitations of win-win solutions for conservation and development, going beyond the rhetoric to explore the realities of this approach.
+Is it possible to balance conservation and food production in a way that truly benefits both?
+In this blog post, I will examine the merits and limitations of some win-win solutions for conservation and farming, highlighting some of the science along the way

 Conservation means different things to different people.
 Differences in personal values underpin an individual’s approach to environmental conservation.
 So how do we as individuals place different values on the natural world and what are we really trying to protect?
 Is it just a matter of preserving certain species or habitats, or is there something deeper and more fundamental at stake?